edprince/dissertation/chapters/methodology.md

 ## Testbed Application

+In order to comprehensively test the technologies being analysed, a testbed application was required.
+For the purposes of this project, realtime chatting application was created - an application with genuine use.

+### System Requirements
+The testbed application had to be:

+ * Made with modern JavaScript frameworks
+ * Browser compatible with older browsers
+ * Built with realistic dependencies
+ * Simulate heavy workload
+ * Functional

-The testbed application is a realtime chatting application - an application with a genuine use anywhere in the world.
-The front-end is built with React, making use of the popular Create React App library, and Socket.io to communicate with a Node.js server also running Socket.io.
-On top of this, the app makes use of several other libraries, such as Bootstrap, Moment, JQuery and Faker, giving a partially realistic build to the application.
+ Initially, the application was built with React, and later re-written several times using different front-end frameworks.
+Using bundlers meant it could be written in ES6, but compiled to ES5 to run on older browsers.
+The app utilises Socket.io to communicate with a Node.js server also running Socket.io.
+On top of this, the appmakes use of several other libraries, such as Bootstrap, Moment, JQuery and Faker, giving a partially realistic build to the application.
+To simulate heavy workload, a factorial function was created, and called upon initialisation with an input of 1000.
+This gave the application a significant amount of work to do.

 ## Case Study One: Effect of Bundlers on Performance